PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 ## L3-FRS-BE: Functional Requirements Specification (FRS) for BE

 This document details the specific functions and behaviors that the Back-End (Nest.js + MySQL) component must implement to fulfill the SafeLanes Rest Hours business requirements as outlined in higher-level documentation.
-It focuses on the services, data processing, and interfaces that the Back-End must provide to successfully support both vessel (offline) and office (online) operations.
+It focuses on the services, data processing, and interfaces that the Back-End must provide to successfully support both vessel and office operations.

 ---